List of mammals of Florida: Rodents

 Of the several species of rodents in Florida, the subspecies of oldfield mouse are the biggest conservation concern, along with the Florida mouse and Florida salt marsh vole.
-Six of eight subspecies of the oldfield mouse (commonly named beach mice) are in endangered status, and one is extinct.
+Six of eight subspecies of the oldfield mouse (commonly named 'beach mice') are in endangered status, and one is extinct.
 Given causes for their demise is predators like cats and red foxes and destruction of their natural habitats.
 The Florida mouse is on the endangered species list because of destruction of their habitat.
-The Florida mouse and Florida salt marsh vole are the only mammals that are endemic to Florida.
+The Florida bonneted bat, Florida mouse and Florida salt marsh vole are the only mammal species endemic to Florida.
 The mouse depends on the gopher tortoise (also endangered) for its survival, because it makes its burrows from tortoise burrows, or in the absence of those, oldfield mouse burrows.

 Non-native species brought in boats by colonizers are the black rat, brown rat and house mouse.
 Other non-natives are the capybara, the nutria and the Mexican gray squirrel.